 In 1984, Laliberté and Gilles Ste-Croix founded Cirque de Soleil and what started out as a one year "project" soon became one of the greatest spectacles in the world.
 Since that time, the company has expanded internationally and has troops performing in 40 countries annually.

 Annual revenue from Cirque du Soleil is estimated to be around $800 million, giving Laliberté a personal wealth of around $2.6 billion.

 WPT Final Table Makes Laliberté Household Name

 Laliberté's fame extended beyond the world of entertainment in 2007 when he finished fourth at the World Poker Tour Season V World Championship in Las Vegas.

 His finish earned him $696,220 and instantly put him into the poker spotlight.
 Afterwards Laliberté became a featured player on shows such as Poker After Dark and High Stakes Poker.

 Laliberté went on to lose one of the largest pots in High Stakes Poker history, a $818,100 pot to Doyle Brunson.

-#1 All-Time in Online Poker Losses at $26 Million
+Poker's Biggest Fish Ever? #1 in Online Poker Losses

 If Phil Ivey is the poster child for winning at online poker then Laliberté is the poster child for losing at online poker.